-iCloud: The ultimate guide
+Organize your digital life: Get to know iCloud!

 My Photo Stream can automatically store your last 30 days of photos, or most recent 1,000, whichever is larger.
 These are then available across any device that supports Photo Stream.
 It doesn't store videos like iCloud Photo Library but may be enough for some people.
 Check out our guide to learn some of the most important differences between the two.

-How to use Find My iPhone
+How to use Find My

-Find My iPhone lets you locate any iPhone, iPad, iPod touch, or Mac that goes missing.
-Not only can you send an alert with a message to a device you can't find, you can also remotely wipe data from it if worse comes to worse.
-The best part is that if you have Find My iPhone enabled, potential thieves won't be able to turn it off without your iCloud password.
-We highly recommending enabling and learning everything you can about how this free service can help you protect your devices and your personal data.
+The Find My app lets you locate any Apple devices that you may have misplaced.
+Things mean devices like your iPhone or Mac, but also accessories like AirTags Not only can you send an alert with a message to a device you can't find, you can also remotely wipe data from it if worse comes to worst.
+The best part is that if you have Find My enabled, potential thieves won't be able to turn it off without your iCloud password.
+We highly recommend enabling and learning everything you can about how this free service can help you protect your devices and your personal data.

 How to use Family Sharing